saadmk11/github-action-utils/README.md

 # GitHub Action Utils

-A collection of python functions that can be used to run [GitHub Action Workflow Commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions) from a python script.
+This package is a collection of python functions that can be used to run [GitHub Action Workflow Commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions) from a python script inside a workflow.

 ## Example: